macbre/index-digest/README.md

 ### Additional checks performed on tables data

-> You need to use `--analyze-css` command line switch.
+> You need to use `--analyze-data` command line switch.
 Please note that these checks will query your tables. **These checks can take a while if queried columns are not indexed**.

 * `data_too_old`: reports tables that have really old data, maybe it's worth checking if such long data retention is actually needed (**defaults to three months threshold**, can be customized via `INDEX_DIGEST_DATA_TOO_OLD_THRESHOLD_DAYS` env variable)
 * `data_not_updated_recently`: reports tables that were not updated recently, check if it should be up-to-date (**defaults a month threshold**, can be customized via `INDEX_DIGEST_DATA_NOT_UPDATED_RECENTLY_THRESHOLD_DAYS` env variable)